zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 $ docker build -t aone .
 ```

 Note: -t options gives your image a tag ‘aone’.
 Don’t forget to include the period in the end.
-It means ‘use the Dockerfile in the current folder.
+It means use the Dockerfile in the current folder.

 You can also specify your dockerfile as,